Japan police investigate arson after 27 feared dead in clinic blaze - media | Entertainment

 - Japan

-Nineteen people had been confirmed dead, Kyodo News said, adding that police were investigating reports that a man started the fire in the multi-storey office building.
-The fire broke out shortly after the clinic opened at 10 a.m.
-(0100 GMT) and it was largely extinguished within 30 minutes, public broadcaster NHK reported.
+A man who looked to be in his 60s was seen carrying a bag that was leaking liquid into the clinic's reception area before the fire started, NHK said, citing people close to the investigation.
+More than 20 people have been confirmed dead, broadcaster TV Asahi said.
+An official at Osaka city's fire department earlier told Reuters that 27 people had suffered from cardiopulmonary arrest, the term used in Japan before a death is officially confirmed.
+Another person was injured, the official said.

-Video from NHK showed smoke pouring out of the windows of the fourth floor, where the clinic was located, as well as the roof of the building.
-Footage later showed the windows, blackened and charred.
+The fire was largely extinguished within 30 minutes, according to NHK.
+Footage from the broadcaster showed smoke pouring out of the windows of the fourth floor, as well as the roof.
+Later, the windows appeared blackened and charred.
 "When I looked outside I saw orange flames in the fourth-floor window of the building.
-A woman was waving her hands for help from the sixth floor window," a 36-year-old woman who works at a company nearby told Kyodo.
+A woman was waving her hands for help from the sixth-floor window," a 36-year-old woman who works in an office nearby told Kyodo.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)